Yaya-Cout/Upsilon-Workshop/public/assets/legal/tos.md

 - Upsilon Workshop shall not be liable to you or to any third party for any modification, price change, suspension or discontinuance of the API.

-### User Conduct and Content
+### User Conduct and content

-- You understand that all Content posted on, transmitted through, or linked from the Service, are the sole responsibility of the person from whom such Content originated.
+- You understand that all content posted on, transmitted through, or linked from the Service, are the sole responsibility of the person from whom such content originated.
-- You understand that Upsilon Workshop does not control, and is not responsible for Content made available through the Service, and that by using the Service, you may be exposed to Content that is offensive, indecent, inaccurate, misleading, or otherwise objectionable.
+- You understand that Upsilon Workshop does not control, and is not responsible for content made available through the Service, and that by using the Service, you may be exposed to content that is offensive, indecent, inaccurate, misleading, or otherwise objectionable.
-- You understand that Upsilon Workshop reserves the right to refuse to accept, post, display, or transmit any Content in its sole discretion.
+- You understand that Upsilon Workshop reserves the right to refuse to accept, post, display, or transmit any content in its sole discretion.

 ### General Conditions

 - Your use of the Service is at your sole risk.
-The service is provided on an "as is" and "as available" basis.
+The Service is provided on an "as is" and "as available" basis.
-- The service can be modified, suspended or discontinued at any time without notice.
+- The Service can be modified, suspended or discontinued at any time without notice.
-- Even if we try to keep the service up and running, we cannot be held responsible for any errors, omissions, interruptions, deletions, defects, delays in operation or transmission, communications line failure, theft or destruction or unauthorized access to, or alteration of, user communications.
+- Even if we try to keep the Service up and running, we cannot be held responsible for any errors, omissions, interruptions, deletions, defects, delays in operation or transmission, communications line failure, theft or destruction or unauthorized access to, or alteration of, user communications.
 - Even if we try to keep your data safe, we cannot be held responsible for any loss of data or stolen data.
-You shouldn't store any sensitive data on the service (like passwords, credit card numbers, etc.).
+You shouldn't store any sensitive data on the Service (like passwords, credit card numbers, etc.).
 You should always keep a backup of your data.

-### Copyright and Content Ownership
+### Copyright and content Ownership

 - We claim no intellectual property rights over the material you provide to the Service.
 Your profile and materials uploaded remain yours.
-- Upsilon Workshop does not pre-screen Content, but Upsilon Workshop and its designee have the right (but not the obligation) in their sole discretion to refuse or remove any Content that is available via the Service.
+- Upsilon Workshop does not pre-screen content, but Upsilon Workshop and its designee have the right (but not the obligation) in their sole discretion to refuse or remove any content that is available via the Service.
-- The look and feel of the Service is copyleft, but user generated Content is not.
+- The look and feel of the Service is copyleft, but user generated content is not.
 The whole source code (Frontend and Backend) is available on GitHub under the AGPLv3 license.